-1. Every model structure is logical and consistent.
+- 1. Every model structure is logical and consistent.
 Meaning there are no inconsistent and therefore perhaps confusing or potentially misinterpreted modeling situations.
-For example, an [Axis] as part of a [Table] definition makes sense; an [Axis] within a set of [Line Items] does not.

-- Every computation is expressed and proven to work correctly.
+All pieces of the model structure act consistently and how they interact with other pieces is well understood and predictable. - Every computation is expressed and proven to work correctly.
 Every computation must be proven to work correctly by passing one or more business rules.
 If a computation relation exists and it is not expressed, then there is no way to tell if the computation works correctly per the XBRL medium. - 3.
 No duplicate facts.
 Duplicate facts result from modeling errors and therefore should not exist. - 4.
-Everything is consistent.
-If there is no specific reason for an inconsistency which can be articulated which justifies the inconsistency; then you are being inconsistent and one of the approaches must be dropped.
-Inconsistencies cause additional training costs and additional burden, and unnecessary, burden on the user to somehow rationalize the inconsistency. - 5.
+All reported information is consistent and does not contradict other information.
+If there is no specific reason for an inconsistency which can be articulated which justifies the inconsistency or contradiction; then you are being inconsistent and one of the approaches must be dropped.
+Inconsistencies cause additional training costs and additional burden, and unnecessary, burden on the user to somehow rationalize the inconsistency.
+Each report fragment should be correct and should interact appropriately with other report fragments. - 5.
 Each property is correct.
 Each property of any component, fact, report element, or parenthetical explanation must be correct from a business meaning or semantics perspective. - 6.
-Meaning can be logically explained to a business user.
-The meaning of each and every aspect of the digital financial report can be explained, logically, to a business user.
+Meaning can be logically explained to a business professional.
+The meaning of each and every aspect of the digital financial report can be explained, logically, to a business professional.
 If the meaning cannot be explained, then it cannot be considered to be correct. - 7.
 True and fair representation of financial information.
 In all other ways the information expressed is correct, complete, accurate, and consistent.

-The reference implementation strives to get all the accounting information correct however some things are simplified for the purpose of focusing in expressing the accounting information digitally.
+The reference implementation strives to get all the accounting information correct however some aspects of the report are simplified for the purpose of focusing in expressing the accounting information digitally.
 As such, some disclosures are left out.
 The reference implementation strives to look enough like a financial report as not to distract the accounting users but keep in mind that the ultimate goal is to prove the digital expression of financial information.